Die Real Housewives van die Wynlande

 Die Real Housewives van die Wynlande (The Real Housewives of the Cape Winelands), often abbreviated as RHOWL, is an Afrikaans reality television series that premiered on kykNET on 20 April 2023.
-Created as an international installment of The Real Housewives franchise, it documents the personal and professional lives of several Afrikaans speaking women residing in the Cape winelands in the Greater Metropolitan area of Cape Town as well as near and in Cape Town.
+Created as an international installment of The Real Housewives franchise, it documents the personal and professional lives of several Afrikaans speaking women residing in the Cape Winelands in the Greater Metropolitan area of Cape Town as well as near and in Cape Town.

 Developed as the sixth installment in The Real Housewives franchise to be produced in South Africa, it is the second Afikaans-language series of the franchise after The Real Housewives of Pretoria.
-This is also the second iteration of the The Real Housewives in the Cape Winelands/Cape Town, South Africa after the English language franchise, The Real Housewives of Cape Town, on Mzansi Magic from July 2022.
+This is also the second iteration of The Real Housewives in the Cape Winelands/Cape Town, South Africa after the English language franchise, The Real Housewives of Cape Town, on Mzansi Magic from July 2022.

 The series consisted of original cast members: Candice Bester, Amy Kleinhans, Anita Lloyd, Karen Schwendtke, Mariska Thorpe, and Michelle van Zyl, with Nicole Wilmans serving as a "friend of the housewives".

 The series is also available to stream on Showmax.